bcotesta/NORCAT-PulledCableGenerator/README.md

 ## Checkpoints

 ### failChance
-float value - `failChance`.
+Every checkpoint has a float value called `failChance`.
 This value represents the percent chance of a cable movement error while crossing the checkpoint.
 It should range from 0-1.

 ### failPosition
+`failPosition` is a reference to the transform of a failPosition object attatched to each checkpoint.
+If the checkpoint triggers a fail, the transformPoint of the wire that has the same index as the current checkpoint will adjust to the failPosition.
+The goal is for this to give it the effect of getting caught or veering out of place.